clu723/SkyMass-Wordle/README.md

 4. **Open the output URL**
     SkyMass will print a local or remote URL — open it in your browser to play!

----

-## Dashboard
-To view game statistics and player metrics, add this to the end of URL:
-/dashboard